New York Trust Company: 20th century

 In 1952, the New York Trust Company management completed a merger deal with the Manufacturers Trust Company involving an exchange of 1 2/3 shares of Manufacturers Trust for each share of New York Trust.
 New York Trust president Charles J. Stewart was to have become president of Manufacturers Trust in the proposed merger, but New York Trust shareholders protested the arrangement as "not sufficiently rewarding and the agreement was dissolved."
-After the deal ended, Stewart resigned and shortly afterward and became a general partner of the investment bank Lazard Frères & Company.
+After the deal ended, Stewart resigned and shortly afterward became a general partner of the investment bank Lazard Frères & Company.
 In 1959, however, Stewart left Lazard Frères to become president of Manufacturers Trust Company, as had been proposed in 1952.

-By 1958, the banks largest shareholder was a holding company representing the Henry Phipps estate.
+By 1958, the bank's largest shareholder was a holding company representing the Henry Phipps estate.

 In 1959, the New York Trust Company, which was largely a wholesale institution, merged with the Chemical Corn Exchange Bank, largely a "retail" institution, creating the Chemical Bank New York Trust Company, the third largest bank in New York City and the fourth largest in the nation.
-Before the merger, New York Trust, with seven offices, was the ninth largest in New York and Chemical Corn, with ninety-four offices, was the fourth largest.
-Chemical Corn's chairman and president, Harold H. Helm, remained in those roles post merger, while New York Trust's chairman, Adrian M. Massie, became chairman of the trust committee and general supervisor of the combined trust departments.
+Before the merger, New York Trust, with seven offices, was the ninth largest in New York, and Chemical Corn, with ninety-four offices, was the fourth largest.
+Chemical Corn's chairman and president, Harold H. Helm, remained in those roles post merger, while Adrian M. Massie, the chairman of New York Trust, became chairman of the trust committee and general supervisor of the combined trust departments.
 New York Trust's president, Hulbert S. Aldrich, became vice chairman of the board along with Gilbert H. Perkins, who held the post at Chemical Corn.